sveltejs/kit/documentation/docs/03-loading.md

 #### session

 `session` can be used to pass data from the server related to the current request, e.g. the current user.
 By default it is `undefined`.
-[Seeding session data](#Seeding_session_data) describes how to add data to it.
+See [Setup](#setup) to learn how to use it.

 #### context